Zeppelin (film): Production

 The larger of two Zeppelin models was featured in the hangar revelation scene.

 Written by producer Owen Crump, the story of Zeppelin is set in mid-1915, during the First World War.
 The mission depicted is fictitious.
 Principal photography for the production began in late 1970.

 J. Ronald Getty was an executive producer through his GMF Picture Corp.
 The movie was to be the first of a three-picture deal between GMF and Warner Bros.
 (The others were Not Yet a Hero and Charlie Olive.)
 Getty had earlier helped finance the films Flare Up and Honky.

 Getty told the press he "was involved in many ways" during filming, including finding the film's technical adviser, seeking locations and casting.
 He said his father was "not too interested" about filmmaking.
 "He's got other things to worry about."
 Getty added:

 If you give the people what they want they will respond.
 The knack is in picking the right property.
 We're not interested in making pornography.
 Nor do we want to deliver any messages.
 Too many filmmakers nowaways are trying to foist their own views of social and moral questions on the public.
 Audiences don't want that.
 They want entertainment.

 Crump said MGM cancelled the film two weeks before production claiming it would cost $5 million.
 He found alternative financing and brought the film in for $1.8 million, he claims, by cutting down on his overhead.

-Filming took place at Malta.
+Filming took place in Malta.
 Peter Carsten was injured shooting bayonet scenes in the film.